By: Marilyn L. Davis

 Jewish Alcoholics, Chemically Dependent Persons, and Significant Others:

-A mutual-help group for Jews in recovery from alcohol and other chemical abuse that helps recovering Jews and their families connect, explore their Jewish roots and discover helpful resource
+A mutual-help group for Jews in recovery from alcohol and other chemical abuse that helps recovering Jews and their families connect, explore their Jewish roots and discover the helpful resource

 Islamic Recovery Support: